 The Board of Trustees has reviewed the key risks to which the Academy Trust is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.

-The Board of Trustees is of the view that there is a formal on-going process for identifying, evaluating and managing the Academy Trust's significant risks that has been in place for the period from 1st September 2016 to 31st August 2017 and up to the date of approval of the annual report and financial statements.
+The risk register is a standing item for every meeting of the Finance & Resources Sub-Committee.
+The Board of Trustees is of the view that there is a formal on-going process for identifying, evaluating and managing the Academy Trust's significant risks that has been in place for the period from 1st September 2017 to 31st August 2018 and up to the date of approval of the annual report and financial statements.
 This process is regularly reviewed by the board of Governors.